Y0oKy/SlimefunMod/README.md

 ---

-## 🕹️ How to play
-*(You can later add detailed instructions here, such as Minecraft version, dependencies, `.jar` installation, etc.)*

-Example:
-1. Download the latest version in the [Releases](../../releases) tab.
-2. Place the `.jar` file into your Minecraft `mods` folder.
-3. Launch the game and have fun! 🎮

----

 ## 🙌 Contributing
 Want to help improve the mod?
 - Open an **Issue** to report bugs or suggest ideas.